davidvrchen/quantum-channel-approximation/README.md

 To install all packages at once you can use
 > `python -m pip install -r requirements.txt`

-I did this in a virtual environment.
+(I did this in a virtual environment because of some issues with versions of already installed packages and versions that were needed to run the code from which this repo was forked.)

 To run the files in the results folder you first have to `pip install` my code, (this is done via the `.toml` file, I recommend using the flag `-e` so you